-In New York, certain kinds of debt can be garnished at different limits.
-Some kinds of debt can be garnished at higher percentages than normal.
+In New York, certain types of debt can be garnished at different limits.
+Some kinds of debt can be garnished at higher percentages than others.

 Child Support and Wage Garnishment in New York

-New York state can use wage garnishment as a way to collect money owed for child support.
+New York state can use wage garnishment as a way to collect money owed for child support and child support arrears.
 Your employer can be ordered to take money out of your paycheck in order to pay this debt.

-Money owed for child support can generally be garnished at a higher level than normal.
+Support payments generally are garnished at a higher level than normal.

 Additionally, New York follows the Uniform Interstate Family Support Act which requires employers to honor wage garnishment laws of other states.
 If you owe child support to someone outside of New York then state’s laws may determine how your wages can be garnished.

 Tax Debt and Wage Garnishment in New York